Informational Rescaling of PCA Maps with Application to Genetic Distance: Introduction: The problem of correlation

 \section{Introduction: The problem of correlation}

-Correlation between two variables $X$ and $Y$, even if we assumed that both variables are normally distributed (or in the class of rapid convergence to the normal, or "thin tailed" \cite{taleb2019statistical}), does not adequately reflect the information distance between them.
+Correlation between two variables $X$ and $Y$, even if we assumed that both variables are normally distributed (or, more generally, in the class of rapid convergence to the normal, or "thin tailed" thanks to the approximative behavior\cite{taleb2019statistical}), does not adequately reflect the information distance between them.
+Nor would squared correlation do.
 This distortion becomes acute with Principal Component Analysis, PCA, and the genetic two-dimensional maps where there is a built-in correlation component.

 For instance, if we are correlating 2 vectors $X_1$ and $X_2$ against $Y$ (assuming it is the basis) the information does not scale linearly (even though correlation reflects a measure of the noise in a linear dependence).
 There must be some scaling of the correlation metric.
-A $.5$ correlation is vastly inferior to, say, $.7 $.
+A $.5$ correlation is vastly --and disproportionally --inferior to, say, $.7 $.